 Sales and Customer Service

-Many careers are available in sales and sales-related fields.
+Many marketing careers are available in sales and sales-related fields.
 Openings can be found in a wide variety of organizations, including manufacturers, wholesalers and service organizations.

 Many companies have given product managers major responsibility for determining customer needs, and translating these into goods and services that will satisfy them.
 Product managers work closely with engineers, manufacturing executives and others concerned with the product offering of a firm.